openflighthpc/flight-desktop-server/docs/routes.md

 *created_at*

-The time the session was created
+The time the session was created.
+This field MAY be NONE for some broken sessions.

 Type: [String - RFC3339 Timestamp](https://tools.ietf.org/html/rfc3339)